open/close all folders

-Scully: You've seen this move 42 times?
+Scully: You've seen this movie 42 times?

 Scully: Doesn't that make you sad?
 That makes me sad.

-The bubble bath scene:
+- The bubble bath scene:

 Mulder: Uh, uh... hold on just one second, sir.
 (Switches to the other line) Hey Scully, Skin-Man is calling me from a BUBBLE BATH!

-Their expressions when they're watching the movie based on them are just priceless◊, especially Scully's.
+- Their expressions when they're watching the movie based on them are just priceless◊, especially Scully's.

-In "Fight Club", Mulder being sucked by a manhole, complete with "Oh Crap".
+- In "Fight Club", Mulder being sucked by a manhole, complete with "Oh, Crap!".

 - In "Je Souhaite"...

 Anson Stokes: No, no. This is perfect.
 Yeah, I could have an advantage that nobody else on earth can have.
 I can, um, you know, spy and learn secret information, pick up stock tips.

-One really wonders how the actors managed to keep straight faces during an exchange in the episode "Per Manum", when Scully is talking to Mulder about sperm donation:
+- One really wonders how the actors managed to keep straight faces during an exchange in the episode "Per Manum", when Scully is talking to Mulder about sperm donation:

 Mulder: At that part, I'm a pro.

-From "Three Words" when the Lone Gunmen finally see Mulder after he comes back from the dead.
+- From "Three Words" when the Lone Gunmen finally see Mulder after he comes back from the dead.

 Frohike: You know, it's really not fair.
 You've been dead for six months and you still look better than me.
 But not by much. '(They hug tightly, Mulder laughs softly)Mulder: Melvin.
 I'd be a whole lot happier to see you if you'd just take your hands off my ass.Frohike: (Embarrassed, he lets go) Sorry.

-From "Empedocles."
+- From "Empedocles."
 Mulder shows up at Scully's apartment and is slightly miffed that she was expecting someone else.